Sidney Reilly: Russia and the Far East

-Reilly would have an even greater success in January 1904, when he and Chinese engineer acquaintance Ho Liang Shung allegedly stole the Port Arthur harbour defence plans for the Japanese Navy.
+Reilly achieved greater success in January 1904 when he and his Chinese engineer acquaintance, Ho Liang Shung, allegedly stole the Port Arthur harbour defence plans for the Japanese Navy.
 Guided by these stolen plans, the Japanese Navy navigated by night through the Russian minefield protecting the harbour and launched a surprise attack on Port Arthur on the night of 8–9 February 1904 (Monday 8 February – Tuesday 9 February).
-However, the stolen plans did not help the Japanese much.
+The stolen plans did not help the Japanese much.
 Despite ideal conditions for a surprise attack, their combat results were relatively poor.
 Although more than 31,000 Russians ultimately perished defending Port Arthur, Japanese losses were much higher, and these losses nearly undermined their war effort.

-According to writer Winfried Lüdecke (de), Reilly quickly became an obvious target of suspicion by Russian authorities at Port Arthur.
-Thereafter, he discovered one of his business subordinates was an agent of Russian counter-espionage and chose to leave the region.
-Upon departing Port Arthur, Reilly travelled to Imperial Japan in the company of an unidentified woman where he was handsomely paid by the Japanese government for his prior intelligence services.
-If he made a detour to Japan, presumably to be paid for his espionage, he could not have stayed very long, for by February 1905 he appeared in Paris.
+Reilly quickly became an obvious target of suspicion by Russian authorities at Port Arthur.
+He discovered one of his business subordinates was an agent of Russian counter-espionage and chose to leave the region.
+Upon departing Port Arthur, Reilly travelled to Imperial Japan in the company of an unidentified woman where the Japanese government handsomely paid him for his prior intelligence services.
+If he made a detour to Japan, presumably to be paid for his espionage, he could not have stayed very long, for by February 1905, he appeared in Paris.
 By the time he had returned to Europe from the Far East, Reilly "had become a self-confident international adventurer" who was "fluent in several languages" and whose intelligence services were highly desired by various great powers.
 At the same time, he was described as possessing "a foolhardy adventurous nature" prone to taking unnecessary risks.
-This latter trait would later result in him being nicknamed "reckless" by other British agents.
+This trait resulted in him being described as "reckless" by other agents.